 4. Jimmy’s Crow Nest

 Jimmy has a whole host of spots in the area, but Crow’s Nest is definitely a favorite.
-Don’t miss the sunset here, it’s one of the best places to watch the sunset in Clearwater Beach.
+Don’t miss the sunset here.
+It’s one of the best places to watch the sunset in Clearwater Beach.
 They even pass out free sunset shots as it slowly sinks to celebrate another day in paradise.
 The Pina Coladas are especially popular at this bar.
 All the best bar foods can be found on their menu as well.
-From noon onward, this is a great place to camp out and have some fun.
+This is a great place to camp out and have fun from noon onward.

 View this post on Instagram